awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

 A Client VPN endpoint supports 1024\-bit and 2048\-bit RSA key sizes only\.

 The following procedure uses OpenVPN easy\-rsa to generate the server and client certificates and keys, and then uploads the server certificate and key to ACM\.
 For more information, see the [Easy\-RSA 3 Quickstart README](https://github.com/OpenVPN/easy-rsa/blob/v3.0.6/README.quickstart.md)\.
+The following procedures require OpenSSL\.

 **To generate the server and client certificates and keys and upload them to ACM**